Updated text, added detail and pictures: January, 2016

 “The Keys” are wealthier than the OWW communities, with tourist-based economies.
-The entire keys is the jurisdiction of Martin County, Florida.
+The entire keys is the jurisdiction of Monroe County, Florida.
 There is hyper-emphasis here on environmental and sanitary issues for boaters.
 Even accidental grounding in coral or grass seabeds may cost boaters many thousands of dollars in fines.
-“Sea stories” are told of aggressive and onerous Florida FWC and sheriff department officer’s monitoring and over-bearing enforcement activities.
+“Sea stories” are told of aggressive and onerous Florida Fish and Wildlife Commission (FWC) and sheriff department officer’s monitoring and over-bearing enforcement activities.
 There’s also more chance to run into crowds, rip-offs and snarly attitudes from locals in the keys, particularly “in season.”
-Compared to “transiting” the OWW, transiting the Keys routes will cost more in dining and dockage.
+Compared to “transiting” the OWW, transiting the Keys routes will cost more in time, fuel dining and dockage.
 For those planning to “visit the keys,” there is certainly more to do from a tourist perspective than on the OWW.

 Stick houses, Biscayne Bay